2021 Fiction Prize

 Send us one short story, up to 6K words, for a chance at $1000 + publication!
 Final judge: Kali Fajardo-Anstine.
 Submissions are now closed.
 We will update this page with a link to our submissions manager when we reopen for submissions.

 The winner of the 2021 prize was “Seance” by Suphil Lee Park!

 Remember to send one short story, up to 6k words.

 Entrant’s name must not appear on the submission.

 A cover letter is not required but can be included in the comments box if you like.

 Each $20 fee gets you a year-long subscription of the journal.
 International addressees, please add $12 for postage ($7 for addresses in Canada).
-If the fee provides a hardship, please submit during the discounted rate period: February 1-15, 2020.
+If the fee provides a hardship, please submit during the discounted rate period, which will be announced at a later time.